Human rights in Kyrgyzstan: Human rights legislation

 In a move that alarmed human rights groups, dozens of prominent Uzbek religious and community leaders were arrested by security forces following the 2010 South Kyrgyzstan riots, including journalist and human rights activist Azimzhan Askarov.
 Following a trial criticised by several international human rights organizations, Askarov was given a life sentence charges including creating mass disturbances, incitement of ethnic hatred, and complicity in murder.
 Various human rights organizations stated that they believe the charges against him and his co-defendants to be politically motivated.
 Amnesty International considers Askarov a prisoner of conscience and is currently campaigning for his immediate release and an investigation into his allegations of torture by law enforcement.

 On May 18, 2011, the Kadamjay Regional Court sentenced two young men, Iskandar Kambarov (18 years old) and Jonibek Nosirov (22 years old) to seven years in prison on the charge of possessing two DVDs of an extremist Islamic organization.
-The two men are not Islamic, but Jehovah’s Witnesses.
+The two men are not Islamic, but Jehovah's Witnesses.
 The Norwegian human rights organization Forum 18 claims that the DVDs were planted as false evidence during a police raid.
 Their sentenced got overturned but it is unclear how the court case has developed further.

 In July 2019, human rights defender Azimzhan Askarov died in prison in Kyrgyzstan.
 He was 69 years old and was serving life imprisonment.
 Kyrgyz authorities ignored the United Nations Human Rights Committee ruling to release Askarov, as he was arbitrarily detained, tortured, and denied a fair trial.
 In May 2020, he made a final appeal, and Kyrgyz Supreme Court sustained his sentence.

-In 2021 the caretaker parliament passed legislation that would punish groups that cause "political enmity" a move that according to Human Rights Watch would undermine freedom of expression and association.
+On 11 April 2021, the Kyrgyz Republic adopted a new Constitution through a national referendum.
+The Constitution upheld fundamental rights such as freedom of expression (Article 32), rights of mass media, prohibition of censorship (Article 10), a right to privacy and a right to the protection of honour and dignity (Article 29).

+As of August 1, 2020, changes to the Kyrgyz law "On acts of civil status" removed the ability of transgender individuals to obtain legal gender recognition in Kyrgyzstan.